Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 Changeling swaps are very tempting for any fay community.
 Not only do you get a new recruit, but if you hold off on the Fairy Marking and let them stay mortal for a while, they can breed fays directly.

 Fays of all courts do changelings, but you won't get your baby back from the Unseelie.
 They swap it for a stock, which appears to die, and that's that.
 The stolen babe, meanwhile, is immediately joined to a troop that the Unseelie control but never join, turned fay, then often made into something useful, like a (humanly intelligent) dog or horse or the like, to be raised up by earlier captives.
+Or they stay in the slave troop as one more somewhat unruly factotum.

 Wild Court fays, of course, may use either set of tactics.